ESB Networks intends to take legal action over dispute involving technicians

 “ESB Networks continues to monitor the situation closely and ensure that the necessary contingency plans are in place to minimise the effects on its operations and customers as much as possible.”

-The IWU is not affiliated to either the ESB group of unions or the Irish Congress of Trade Unions (ICTU) .
+The IWU is not affiliated to either the ESB group of unions or the Irish Congress of Trade Unions.

-The union has said it is prepared to defer the planned strike if the company agrees to refer the dispute to the Workplace Relations Commission but that the it has declined to do so.
+The union said it was available at all times to utilise the State services of the WRC to avoid a continuation of this dispute but that the company had not agreed.

+“The members have been pursuing a resolution of this grievance properly through any available internal process since 2019.
+On every occasion the employer has ignored or failed to address the matter in any meaningful way.”

 It is understood the company is reluctant to take the issue to the WRC on the basis that it does not recognise the IWU as a representative organisation for the technicians and because it sees the industrial action as unlawful under legislation.